npfernandes/ensemblify/docs/source/installation.rst

       g++ -03 -o FASPR src/*.cpp

-#.
-Add an environment variable with the path to your FASPR executable to your shell configuration file by running:
+4. Add an environment variable with the path to your FASPR executable to your ``conda`` environment:

    .. code-block:: bash

+      conda env config vars set FASPR_PATH=$(realpath FASPR) conda deactivate
+      conda activate ensemblify_env
-      echo "export FASPR_PATH='$(realpath FASPR)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell source ~/.bashrc # Or ~/.zshrc, depending on the shell echo $FASPR_PATH # to check if the variable has been set correctly
+      echo $FASPR_PATH # to check if the variable has been set correctly

    this will allow Ensemblify to know where your FASPR executable is located.